zheplusplus/flatscript/README.md

     make

-in the source directory and executable `stekin` would be generated.
+in the source directory and executable `flatsc` would be generated.
 Clang is used by default.
 To specify another compiler, try

     make COMPILER=g++